-- Connectivity: The app checks that the VM has internet access.
-If the VM uses a proxy:
+Connectivity: The appliance checks that the server has internet access.
+If the server uses a proxy:

-- Click on Set up proxy to and specify the proxy address (in the form http://ProxyIPAddress or http://ProxyFQDN) and listening port.
+Select Setup proxy to specify the proxy address (in the form

-- Time sync: Time is verified.
-The time on the appliance should be in sync with internet time for VM discovery to work properly.
+Time sync: Check that the time on the appliance is in sync with internet time for discovery to work properly.

-Paste the Azure Migrate project key copied from the portal.
-If you do not have the key, go to Server Assessment> Discover> Manage existing appliances, select the appliance name you provided at the time of key generation and copy the corresponding key.
+For the appliance to run auto-update, paste the project key that you copied from the portal.
+If you don't have the key, go to Azure Migrate: Discovery and assessment > Overview > Manage existing appliances.
+Select the appliance name you provided when you generated the project key, and then copy the key that's shown.

-After appliance is successfully registered, you can see the registration details by clicking on View details.
+After the appliance is successfully registered, to see the registration details, select View details.

 Delegate credentials for SMB VHDs